muzzley/muzzley-client/README.md

 ## Events

-The muzzley instance is an `EventEmitter` and you can listen for the fowllowing events:
+The muzzley instance is an `EventEmitter` and you can listen to the following events:

-`error` This event is emmited everytime an error happens during your activity.
+`error` This event is emitted every time an error occurs during the activity.

 ```
 muzzley.on('error', function(err) {